V1929/Python_Data_Project/README.md

 - Average salary: around $85,000.
 Variability exists, with some Data Analysts earning on par with Data Scientists, especially if they bring niche skills or work in high-demand industries.
-Generally involves fewer responsibilities, which can be appealing for gaining foundational experience with less pressure.
+Generally, involves fewer responsibilities, which can be appealing for gaining foundational experience with less pressure.

 Data Engineer / Senior Data Analyst: